cmhamiche/Resolve-DNG-Workflow./README.md

 The way Resolve's Camera Raw color space handles DNG is different than other RAW files: it doesn't clip regardless of the timeline and it's display referred.
 Those are the main issues we're trying to solve here.
 It is comprised of a curve, a tone mapper and few saturation adjustments.

 It's graded according to my taste and might be subject to change.
+It's using https://github.com/sobotka/AgX-Resolve.

 ## Usage: